-When four new members join the club during the Toastmasters year, your club achieves Goal 7.
-It achieves Goal 8 when an additional four members join during the year.
-Your club must submit a membership application to World Headquarters, along with corresponding membership dues for each new, dual, and reinstated member who joins during the Toastmasters year.
+A club must submit a membership application to World Headquarters, along with corresponding membership dues for each new, dual, and reinstated member who joins during the Toastmasters year.
 (Transfer and charter members do not count toward your club’s membership goals.)
-For your club to receive credit in the Distinguished Club Program for the current Toastmasters year, membership applications and new membership dues must be received by World Headquarters no later than June 30.
+For clubs to receive credit in the Distinguished Club Program for the current Toastmasters year, membership applications and new membership dues must be received by World Headquarters no later than June 30.

-Your club achieves Goal 9 when at least four of its club officers—president, vice president education, vice president membership, vice president public relations, secretary, treasurer, and sergeant at arms—are trained in their responsibilities.
-Officers must attend and fully participate in two district-sponsored training sessions.
+Goal 9 – At least four club officers—president, vice president education, vice president membership, vice president public relations, secretary, treasurer, and sergeant at arms—are trained in their responsibilities.
+Officers must attend two district-sponsored training sessions.
 Credit is not given for non-officers attending in place of elected officers, and credit is given only for one person per office.
 Officers must be trained for the position to which they were elected.

-When payment of membership dues accompanied by the names of eight members (at least three of whom must be renewing members) for one period and one club officer list are submitted on time, your club achieves Goal 10.
+When payment of membership dues accompanied by the names of eight members (at least three of whom must be renewing members) for one period and one club officer list is submitted on time, the club achieves Goal # 10.

 For the membership dues portion of Goal 10, your club receives credit when:

-- Your club’s April–September membership dues and names of eight members (at least three of whom must be renewing members) are received by World Headquarters on or before April 10
+- Your club’s April–September membership dues and the names of eight members (at least three of whom must be renewing members) are received by World Headquarters on or before April 1st

 Annual terms are from July 1 through June 30.
 Semi-annual terms run from July 1 through December 31 and January 1 through June 30.
 Clubs that elect officers contrary to this schedule are operating in violation of the Club Constitution for Clubs of Toastmasters International and are not eligible for credit in the Distinguished Club Program for submitting club officer lists.